DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 The [Code of Ethics Preamble]( https://www.isc2.org/ethics): _“The safety and welfare of society and the common good, duty to our principals, and to each other requires that we adhere, and be seen to adhere, to the highest ethical standards of behavior.”
 “Therefore, strict adherence to this Code is a condition of certification.”_

-Code of Ethics Canons:
+**Code of Ethics Canons**:

+* **I. Protect society, the common good, necessary public trust and confidence, and the infrastructure**
+  * highest-level canon
-  1. **_Protect society, the common good, necessary public trust and confidence, and the infrastructure_** This is the highest-level canon.
-It emphasizes that a cybersecurity professional's primary responsibility is to the well-being of the public.
-This includes promoting public trust in information systems, preserving the integrity of the public infrastructure, and discouraging unsafe practices that could cause harm.
+  * emphasizes that a cybersecurity professional's primary responsibility is to the well-being of the public
+  * includes promoting public trust in information systems, preserving the integrity of the public infrastructure, and discouraging unsafe practices that could cause harm.

-  2. **_Act honorably, honestly, justly, responsibly, and legally_**
+* **II.
+Act honorably, honestly, justly, responsibly, and legally**
-  This canon focuses on the personal integrity of the professional.
-It requires individuals to be truthful, transparent, and fair in their work.
-It also mandates that professionals must observe all contracts and agreements, act within the bounds of the law, and take responsibility for their actions.
+  * focuses on the personal integrity of the professional
+  * requires individuals to be truthful, transparent, and fair in their work
+  * mandates that professionals must observe all contracts and agreements, act within the bounds of the law, and take responsibility for their actions.

-  3. **_Provide diligent and competent service to principals_**
+* **III.
+Provide diligent and competent service to principals**
-  This canon addresses the professional's responsibility to their employers and clients.
-It requires them to provide high-quality, professional service that is within their competence.
-This includes preserving the value of the principal's systems, avoiding conflicts of interest, and respecting the trust and privileges granted to them.
+  * addresses the professional's responsibility to their employers and clients
+  * requires them to provide high-quality, professional service that is within their competence
+  * includes preserving the value of the principal's systems, avoiding conflicts of interest, and respecting the trust and privileges granted to them.

-  4. **_Advance and protect the profession_**
+* **IV.
+Advance and protect the profession**
-  This final canon focuses on the collective good of the cybersecurity profession.
-It encourages professionals to mentor others, share knowledge, and promote a positive reputation for the field.
-It also requires them to avoid associating with those whose practices might diminish the profession's standing and to maintain their own professional competence through continuous learning.
+  * focuses on the collective good of the cybersecurity profession
+  * encourages professionals to mentor others, share knowledge, and promote a positive reputation for the field
+  * requires them to avoid associating with those whose practices might diminish the profession's standing and to maintain their own professional competence through continuous learning.

+**Violations**:

-ISC<sup>2</sup> members who encounter violations of the Code of Ethics may report the possible violation to ISC<sup>2</sup> for investigations by filling a formal ethics complaint, which must specify the canon that was violated and the member who violated it.
+* Members of ISC<sup>2</sup> who encounter violations of the Code of Ethics may report the possible violation to ISC<sup>2</sup> for investigations
+* Members are required to fill a formal ethics complaint and must specify the canon that was violated and the member who violated it
-Complaints are only accepted from those who believe they have been injured by the alleged behvior
+* Complaints are only accepted from those who believe they have been injured by the alleged behavior

-Compliants must be in writing and injury resolution is determined based on:
+* Complaints must be in writing and injury resolution is determined based on:

-* Any memeber of the general public may file a complaint involving Canon 1 or 2
+  * **Any member of the general public** may file a complaint involving **Canon I an/or II**
-* Only an employer or someone with a contracting relationship with the individual may file a complain under Canon 3
+  * Only an **employer or someone** with **a contracting relationship with the individual** may file a complain under **Canon II**
-* Other professionals may file a complaint under Canon 4
+  * Other professionals may file a complaint under Canon IV
     * not limited to Cybersecurity professionals
     * can be anyone certified or licensed as a professional and subscribes to a code of ethics as part of that license/certification is eligible to file a Canon 4 complaint

 ### Ethics and the Internet

 Organizational code of ethics:

-* Your organization may have its own code of ethics.
-The contents of the code of ethics may depend on the type of business that it engages in and could span dozens of pages.
-If you’re a professional (doctor, lawyer, nurse, accountant), your regulatory organization may also enforce a code of ethics.
-The code of ethics tells us how to behave, so that there is no confusion.
-When you’re not sure what to do, you should report the situation to your management for a decision.
+* Your organization may have its own code of ethics
+* contents of the code of ethics may depend on the type of business that it engages in and could span dozens of pages.
+* If you’re a professional (doctor, lawyer, nurse, accountant), your regulatory organization may also enforce a code of ethics.
+* The code of ethics tells us how to behave, so that there is no confusion.
+* When you’re not sure what to do, you should report the situation to your management for a decision.

 We must be sure to act ethically at all times.

 Things that are not ethical as defined by [RFC 1087](https://datatracker.ietf.org/doc/html/rfc1087) (developed by the [Internet Architecture Board (IAB)](https://www.iab.org/)):

-* Gain unauthorized access to internet resources
+* Purposely seeks to gain unauthorized access to the resources of the Internet
+* Destroys the integrity of computer-based information
-* Disrupt the use of the internet
+* Disrupts the intended use of the Internet
-* Waste resources
+* Wastes resources such as people, capacity, and computers through such actions
+* Compromises the privacy of users
-* Destroy the integrity of information
+* Involves negligence in the conduct of Internet-wide experiments
-* Compromise privacy

 ### [Computer Ethics Institute (CEI)](http://cpsr.org/issues/ethics/cei) Code of Ethics

 The commandments are a set of standards to guide ethical conduct in the use of computers:

-  1. **Thou shalt not use a computer to harm other people**
-    * This principle extends the idea of physical harm to digital harm, such as creating malicious software or engaging in cyberbullying.
+1. **Thou shalt not use a computer to harm other people**: This principle extends the idea of physical harm to digital harm, such as creating malicious software or engaging in cyberbullying.

-  2. **Thou shalt not interfere with other people's computer work**
-    * This means avoiding actions that disrupt others' computer systems, like spreading viruses or deliberately causing a network to crash.
+2. **Thou shalt not interfere with other people's computer work**: This means avoiding actions that disrupt others' computer systems, like spreading viruses or deliberately causing a network to crash.

-  3. **Thou shalt not snoop around in other people's computer files**
-    * This commandment emphasizes the importance of digital privacy, comparable to not invading someone's personal space or reading their private letters.
+3. **Thou shalt not snoop around in other people's computer files**: This commandment emphasizes the importance of digital privacy, comparable to not invading someone's personal space or reading their private letters.

-  4. **Thou shalt not use a computer to steal**
-    * This covers a wide range of illegal activities, including stealing data, money, or services through a computer.
+4. **Thou shalt not use a computer to steal**: This covers a wide range of illegal activities, including stealing data, money, or services through a computer.

-  5. **Thou shalt not use a computer to bear false witness**
-    * This is about using a computer to spread misinformation or lies, such as creating fake online profiles or spreading false rumors.
+5. **Thou shalt not use a computer to bear false witness**: This is about using a computer to spread misinformation or lies, such as creating fake online profiles or spreading false rumors.

-  6. **Thou shalt not copy or use proprietary software for which you have not paid**
-    * This addresses software piracy and the importance of respecting intellectual property rights.
+6. **Thou shalt not copy or use proprietary software for which you have not paid**: This addresses software piracy and the importance of respecting intellectual property rights.

-  7. **Thou shalt not use other people's computer resources without authorization or proper compensation**
-    * This is about respecting the ownership and access rights of computer hardware and networks, such as hacking into a system or using a company's resources for personal gain.
+7. **Thou shalt not use other people's computer resources without authorization or proper compensation**: This is about respecting the ownership and access rights of computer hardware and networks, such as hacking into a system or using a company's resources for personal gain.

-  8. **Thou shalt not appropriate other people's intellectual output**
-    * This commandment relates to plagiarism and copyright infringement, reminding users to properly credit and seek permission for the work of others.
+8. **Thou shalt not appropriate other people's intellectual output**: This commandment relates to plagiarism and copyright infringement, reminding users to properly credit and seek permission for the work of others.

-  9. **Thou shalt think about the social consequences of the program you are writing or the system you are designing**
-    * This is a call to action for developers and designers to consider the ethical and societal impact of their work before it's released.
+9. **Thou shalt think about the social consequences of the program you are writing or the system you are designing**: This is a call to action for developers and designers to consider the ethical and societal impact of their work before it's released.

-  10. **Thou shalt always use a computer in ways that ensure consideration and respect for your fellow humans**
-    * This is a foundational principle that encapsulates all the others, emphasizing empathy and human dignity in all digital interactions.
+10. **Thou shalt always use a computer in ways that ensure consideration and respect for your fellow humans**: This is a foundational principle that encapsulates all the others, emphasizing empathy and human dignity in all digital interactions.

 ### [Code of Fair Information Practices](https://epic.org/fair-information-practices/)

-* developed by a government advisory committee in 1973
+* Developed by a government advisory committee in 1973
-* five principles
+* Five Principles

-  1. There must be no personal data record-keeping systems whose very existence is secret.
+  >1.
+There must be no personal data record-keeping systems whose very existence is secret.
-  2. There must be a way for a person to find out what information about the person is in a record and how it is used.
+  >2.
+There must be a way for a person to find out what information about the person is in a record and how it is used.
-  3. There must be a way for a person to prevent information about the person that was obtained for one purpose from being used or made available for other purposes without the person’s consent.
+  >3.
+There must be a way for a person to prevent information about the person that was obtained for one purpose from being used or made available for other purposes without the person’s consent.
-  4. There must be a way for a person to correct or amend a record of identifiable information about the person.
+  >4.
+There must be a way for a person to correct or amend a record of identifiable information about the person.
-  5. Any organization creating, maintaining, using, or disseminating records of identifiable personal data must assure the reliability of the data for their intended use and must take precautions to prevent misuses of the data.
+  >5.
+Any organization creating, maintaining, using, or disseminating records of identifiable personal data must assure the reliability of the data for their intended use and must take precautions to prevent misuses of the data.

 ## 1.2 - Understand and apply security concepts